gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 everything I regretted doing, but they didn't.
 Instead, they told me all the things I regretted *not* doing, things I had barely even admitted to myself.
-After two dozen steps my guts were knotted and I was sweating like I was back in the *umram*, grappling hand-to-hand with---
+After two dozen steps my guts were knotted and I was sweating like I was back in the *umram*, grappling hand-to-hand with—

 I pushed the thought down and kept going.
 Saints and all their pain, what must it have been like hundreds of years ago, when the magic on the bridge was fresh?